a3rev/a3-lazy-load/readme.txt

 = JOIN THE a3 LAZY LOAD COMMUNITY =

 When you download a3 lazy Load, you join our community.
-Regardless of if you are a WordPress newbie or experienced developer if youre interested in contributing to a3 Lazy Load development head over to the [a3 Lazy Load GitHub Repository](https://github.com/a3rev/a3-lazy-load) to find out how you can contribute.
+Regardless of if you are a WordPress newbie or experienced developer if you are interested in contributing to a3 Lazy Load development head over to the [a3 Lazy Load GitHub Repository](https://github.com/a3rev/a3-lazy-load) to find out how you can contribute.
 Want to add a new language to a3 Lazy Load?
 Great!
 You can contribute via [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/a3-lazy-load)

+== FAQs ==

+= Question =
+How do I exclude individual objects from Lazy Load?

+= Answer =

+= Filter Tag to exclude from lazy load =
+Use this class name to use to exclude lazy load on individual images, videos and iframes.
+<code>a3-notlazy</code>

+= Question =
+Why are some images, videos, objects not Lazy Loaded?

+= Answer =

+a3 Lazy Load can only be applied to objects that are added using core WordPress functions.
+If your theme or a plugin developer adds objects such as images or videos via a custom written function, a3 lazy Load cannot know what that custom function is and hence cannot Lazy Load the object.

+So if you see object not being lazy loaded please check first if those objects are loaded by the theme or a plugin.
+If they are, you can be confident that they are loaded by a custom function.

+If this is the case, please help yourself and other a3 lazy Load users by raising a support ticket with the developer and ask them to add an a3 Lazy Load filter tag to their function to allow a3 Lazy Load to find it and apply to the object.

+Below is a list of available a3 Lazy Load filters to use and pass onto the developer.

+= Filter tags to apply lazy load =

+Apply lazy load for images in content.
+<code>a3_lazy_load_images</code>
+Example: <code>apply_filters( a3_lazy_load_images, $your_content, null );</code>

+Apply lazy load for videos and iframe from content.
+<code>a3_lazy_load_videos</code>
+Example <code>apply_filters( a3_lazy_load_videos, $your_content, null );</code>

+Apply lazy load for all images, videos and iframe from content
+<code>a3_lazy_load_html</code>
+Example: apply_filters( a3_lazy_load_html, $your_content, null );

+= Filter Tags to Exclude by Theme Class name =

+Filter tags to add to class name of theme to exclude lazy load on images or videos.
+<code>a3_lazy_load_skip_images_classes</code>
+<code>a3_lazy_load_skip_videos_classes</code>

 == Installation ==